sapegin/shipit/Readme.md

 Target is just a bunch of shell command that will be executed on remote host via SSH.
 You can define as many targets as you want.

+Note that you can’t use blank lines inside targets but you can use comments (#) and other things—it’s just a shell script.

 ## Changelog